Research

 Selected Projects

-Topic: Efficient learning algorithms for environments with realistic properties
+Theory-Driven: Efficient learning algorithms for environments with realistic properties

 My theory work is motivated to advance how we design learning algorithms for use in more realistic settings.
 While funded under the Canadian Excellence Research Chair in autonomous AI held by Irina Rish (UdeM), I and co-authors mathematically analyzed the subtle dynamics that emerge in multi-agent, continual reinforcement learning settings.
 Our work frames the challenges in the design of robust algorithms in this setting going forward.